TimCares/MasterThesis/docs/thesis/background/related_work/clip.typ

 However, it is important to note that these results were based on a vision Transformer following the ViT-L/14@336px architecture for the image encoder.
-This architecture consists of 24 layers, 16 attention heads, a hidden size of 1024, and processes images at a resolution of 336x336 @clip.
+This architecture consists of 24 layers, 16 attention heads, a hidden size of 1024, and processes images at a resolution of 336$times$336 pixels @clip.
 For the text encoder, a 12-layer Transformer was used, consisting of 12 attention heads and a hidden size of 768 @clip.
 According to HuggingFace, the model is 428 million parameters large #footnote[#link("https://huggingface.co/openai/clip-vit-large-patch14")].
 Additionally, the model was trained on a custom dataset specifically developed for CLIP, consisting of 400 million image-text pairs @clip.
+Therefore, while impressive, which such a large model and dataset, the results are to be expected.